 Metabolic training, of which this workout is comprised, includes a variety of compound exercises with minor rest periods between exercises in an effort to maximize caloric burn and increase metabolic rate both during and after the workout.
 It uses compound exercises with resistance to help you build lean gains fast.

-Also, EPOC (exercise post oxygen consumption) refers to the rise in metabolism (the rate that calories are burned) after an exercise session ends.
+Also, EPOC (exercise post-oxygen consumption) refers to the rise in metabolism (the rate that which calories are burned) after an exercise session ends.
 The increased metabolism is linked to increased oxygen intake, which is required to assist the body in returning to its pre-exercise state.
 Therefore, you will be burning more calories after you have completed your workout for the next 24 to 48 hours.